UgoCesar19/7DOC/README.md

 ## Change log

+### 7th day:
+Implemented the functionality of add movie to favorites, by clicking in the movie image.
+Created a test that consumes our controllers, add 3 movies for favorites and get the page with the favorited movies.

+### 6th day:
+Added the possibility of movie filtering using the param "title": &title=movie_title_for_searsh.

 ### 5th day:
 Encapsulation revision.
 All classes are already defined to better delegate and **encapsulate** the responsabilities.
 Changed the annotation from the rest client from @Service to @Componnent, according to the chalenge proposition.